webiny/docs.webiny.com/docs/get-started.md

 npm -g install @webiny/cli
 ```

 > NOTE: we use `npm` to install the package, since `yarn` may have problems with the `global` command.
-However, once you have the CLI installed, it relies on `yarn`.
+However, once you have the CLI installed, it relies on `yarn`, so make sure you have it [installed](https://yarnpkg.com/en/docs/install).

 ### Create a new project